oovaa/hasanah/hasanah/README.md

 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown): Learn more about writing Markdown in Visual Studio Code.
 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/): A reference guide for Markdown syntax.
 **Enjoy!**

+### 🙏 Thank You! 🙏

+A huge thank you to everyone who uses and supports this extension.
+Your feedback and contributions make it better every day.
+May your coding journey be filled with inspiration and productivity.

+and a special thank you. 🩷